 - doing exercises to bend your fingers away from the palm.

-Using a physiotherapist may also help.
+Using a physiotherapist or occupational therapist (sometimes called hand therapists) may also help.

 If Dupuytren’s contracture is causing more serious problems, see your doctor.
 They might suggest: